wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 ## Orientation

 Smart Contracts in Waves ecosystem allow to change the default behaviour of accounts and assets.
-Smart contract is not a separate entity, it can't be called and it can't call another smart contract.

-<note type="tip" title="">Waves Smart Account can be called with RIDE4DAPPS features, which is available on the TESTNET now.<br>You can find more details about RIDE4DAPPS in the <a href="/en/building-apps/smart-contracts/smart-accounts">Smart Accounts</a> section.</note>

 Smart contracts are:
 1. Scripts written using Ride programming language.